-What is a UK Child Visa?
+What is a Child Visa?

-A UK child visa can be issued to a child of any person who is legally present in the UK.
-The requirements to bring the child mainly concentrates around the fact for the parent/s to prove that they have the sole responsibility of the child.
-The child will generally be granted the same length of visa as their parent.
+A UK child visa is a visa issued to a child of any person who is legally present in the UK.
+In order to be eligible, the parent (or parents) need to prove that they have the sole responsibility for looking after the child.
+A child is classified as a person under the age of 18 years prior to the date of application, and will generally be granted the same length of visa as their parent.

 Child Visa Requirements & Eligibility

-You - the child - must be under 18;
+- You - the child - must be under 18

-You must not be married or living in a civil partnership;
+- You must not be married or living in a civil partnership

-You must not be living an independent life - i.e. the child must be dependent on its parents;
+- You must not be living an independent life - i.e. the child must be dependent on its parents

-In some exceptional circumstances, it is possible to apply for a child visa for children over 18, such as a mentally or physically disabled child.
-In addition, if the parent is an EEA/EU national, the age limit for children is 21 years and the application can made from inside or outside the UK.
+In some exceptional circumstances, it is possible to apply for a child visa for children over 18, such as for a child with mental or physical disabilities.
+In addition, if the parent is an EEA/EU national, the age limit for children is 21 years and the application can be made from inside or outside the UK.

-If the parent is a fiance, unmarried parent or spouse of a British national or a person with Indefinite Leave to Remain the parents need to prove that they have an income of at least £18,600 per year, plus £3,800 for the first child.
+If the parent is a fiance, unmarried parent or spouse of a British national or a person with Indefinite Leave to Remain, the parents need to prove that they have an income of at least £18,600 per year, plus £3,800 for the first child.